How much should I expect to pay for Verzenio®?

 Verzenio may cause serious side effects, including:

-Verzenio can cause liver problems.
-Tell your doctor right away if you have any of the following signs or symptoms of liver problems:
+Verzenio can cause serious liver problems.
+Your healthcare provider should do blood tests to check your liver before and during treatment.
+If you develop liver problems during treatment with Verzenio, your health care provider may reduce your dose or stop your treatment.
+Tell your healthcare provider right away if you have any of the following signs or symptoms of liver problems:

 - Feeling very tired

 - Pain on the upper right side of your stomach area (abdomen)